2023 Most Popular Allied Health Professions Associate Degree Trade Schools in West Virginia

 Allied Health majors at UC take out an average of $11,016 in student loans while working on their Associate Degree.

 New River Community and Technical College ranked #10 on this year’s Most Popular Allied Health Professions Associate Degree Trade Schools in West Virginia list.
-Located in the suburb of Beaver, New River Community and Technical College is a public college with a small student population.
+Located in the small suburb of Beaver, New River Community and Technical College is a public college with a small student population.

 Women make up 75% of the allied health majors at the school.